rwieruch/blog_robinwieruch_content/nextjs-redux-saga.md

 card = "img/posts/nextjs-redux-saga/banner_640.jpg"
 banner = "img/posts/nextjs-redux-saga/banner.jpg"
 contribute = "nextjs-redux-saga.md"
-headline = "Redux and Redux Saga in Next.js"
+headline = "Redux Saga in Next.js by Example"

 summary = "This article will show you the basic steps to use Redux and Redux Saga as side-effect library for asynchronous actions in NextJs."
 +++